JMess87/Challenge5/README.md

 HTML File starter code was updated by removing comments that helped with direction within the application.

 Created a daily schedule tool to be able to create events and save them.
 Dayjs code provides current date and appends the "todaysDate" ID.
-Added an on lick event listener for save button to set items to local storage when entered, and several jquery commends to pull and populate saved information from local storage.
+Added an on lick event listener for save button to set items to local storage when entered.

 Identified current hour by using dayjs again and compared current hour with schedule hour and appended/removed classes accordingly based on the comparison of time.